Blog/AI vs Human Writing

 Unlocking the Key Benefits of AI Writing

 Tools like ChatGPT can do different things and deal with various tasks.
-It can look like a miracle at first sight when you start using it, because you don’t have to just stare at a blank document anymore.
+It can look like a miracle at first sight when you start using an AI essay writer, because you don’t have to just stare at a blank document anymore.
 You simply type a prompt, for example: “Write me a 1000-word essay on climate change in Africa.”
 Soon you see how words and paragraphs appear on the blank page.
 The text looks well-structured, grammatically correct, and even contains references related to the topic.

 So what makes AI so advantageous when it comes to writing?